How to Locate and Delete Accounts Linked to Your Email Address

 Password health:

-Even if you haven't logged in for years, the account often still exists.
+Even if you have not logged in for years, the account often still exists.

 4. Revisit Social Logins You Forgot You Used

 Social logins are convenient.
-They're also easy to forget.
+They are also easy to forget.

 Take a look at: